Comprehensive Course Goals

 Major Assignments: Descriptions

-Students must complete written and practical tests at the end of each Module The questions are true or false, fill in the blank, multiple choice.
+Students must complete written and/or practical tests at the end of each Module The questions are true or false, fill in the blank, multiple choice.
 Students will need about 20 minutes to complete written test and 15 minutes to complete practical test and students must be ready to show modifications.
 The written tests will consist of questions from current and past modules.

 Students are expected to participate by asking and answering questions and working in groups or pairs.
 Class participation is an element that is used to monitor student progress.
 All interactions must be civil, respectful and supportive.
 Should any concern arise, students are encouraged to talk to their teacher, mentor or to the school director.